marknnb/recipe-management/README.md

   - postgres DB
   - Flyway migration
   - Query DSL
-    - If project is open in intellij sometimes intellij faile to add generated classes on class path.
+    - If project is open in intellij sometimes intellij fail to add generated classes on class path.
     - Right click on generated package and add it to generated sources
     - ![img.png](documents/images/QueryDSL.png)
   - keycloak for oAuth2.0 authentication
-  - openapi
+  - openapi documentation
+  - spotless maven plugin for automatic code reformat
+    - please minimize documentation in controller class for better visibility
   - test containers
   - docker
   - Junit5
   - postman

+### Declaimer : All the OAuth Related configuration should come from vault like Azure vault as it contains secrets related to project.

 <hr style="border:2px solid grey">